-You received results from his auntie's physicians, which show that she has resistance to isoniazid, rifampicin, ethambutol and streptomycin.
+You received results from his auntie's physicians, which show that she has a strain of TB with resistance to isoniazid, rifampicin, ethambutol and streptomycin.

 Rami is diagnosed with TB meningitis and disseminated disease.
 Given his critical condition, he needs to start treatment immediately.
-He was likely infected by his auntie with whom he shares a bed, and she has documented drug resistance.
+He like has the same strain as his auntie with whom he shares a bed, and she has documented drug resistance.

-Rami is given five new medications based on the drug-resistance pattern of his source patient, consisting of Lfx-Lzd-Dlm-Cs-Ethio.
+Rami is given five new medications based on the drug-resistance pattern of his source patient, consisting of Lfx-Lzd-Bdq-Dlm-Cs-Ethio.
 Because Rami has TB meningitis, linezolid is an important drug in his regimen.
 Ethionamide is preferred over clofazimine since it has better central nervous system penetration.
-Bedaquiline is also not given as it may not penetrate into the central nervous system.
 He is also started on prednisone as corticosteroids are indicated in cases of TB meningitis.

-M tuberculosis never grows from his gastric aspirates and CSF samples.
+His Xpert Ultra tests are negative.
+M.tuberculosis never grows from his gastric aspirates or CSF samples.
 Rami improves and is continued on his regimen for a total of 18 months.
 Rami is then declared cured after 18 months of total therapy, based on his clinical improvement, resolution of chest x-ray findings, resolution of lymphadenopathy, and good weight gain.